Flamethrower: 18th century

 In 1702, the Prussian Army tested P. Lange's "hose-fire-spray (Schlangen-Brand-Spritze) who produced a jet of fire 12 ft wide and 120 ft long; two years later it was rejected as useless.

 Peter the Great's chief engineer Vasily Dmitrievich Korchmin designed various incendiary weapons, such as incendiary rockets and furnaces for heating cannonball; two Russian ships the “Svyatoy Yakov” and “Landsou” were armed with flamethrower tubes designed by him.
 He also developed instructions for their use together with the Tsar.

 In the 1750s a French engineer named Dupre, developed a new flammable mixture; it was tested in LeHavre and set fire to a sloop.
 During the British shelling of LeHavre in 1759, the French War Minister tried to obtain authorization to use this fuel.

 19th century

+In 1814, American inventor Uriah Brown built a steam-powered flamethrower and performed a public demonstration for a "vast concourse" of citizens.
 Although flamethrowers were never used in the American Civil War, "Greek Fire" shells were produced and used by Union troops during the Second Battle of Charleston Harbor.

 During the 1871 siege of Paris, French chemist Marcellin Berthelot suggested pumping flaming petroleum at Prussian troops.